colinkeenan/rentap.js/README.md

     5. Right-click the shortcut just moved to the Startup folder and change the Target, inserting the following at the beginning: `C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe -ExecutionPolicy Bypass -File ` (and allow administrative privilages to do it).
     6. For example, my Target looks like this: `C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe -ExecutionPolicy Bypass -File C:\Users\Colin\rentap-not-running.ps1`

 Now you can launch *Rental Application* like any other.
 If on first launch, the page displays an error, press F5 to refresh the page because it tried to display the page before the server was up.
-You may need to play around with the line that says `sleep 4` in the example script above.
+You may need to play around with the line that says `sleep 5` in the example script above.
-To stop the www server (and delete the file indicating it's running), run `~/rentap-stop.ps1` in PowerShell.
+To stop the www server, run `~/rentap-stop.ps1` in the PowerShell window showing that it is running.